SmartSoftDev/GBashLib/README.md

 - `$ j set alias1 .` to add alias1 as jump to current directory or `j set alias2 /home/myUser/git/`.

-then you can jump to any of this locations:
+then you can jump to any of these locations:

 - `$ j alias1`

 `j` has intelligent autocomplete and selection feature.
-For ex: you can write an unique string which is part of your alias and `j` will autocomplete but also will select it atomatically.
+For ex: you can write a unique string which is part of your alias and `j` will autocomplete but also will select it automatically.

 - `$ j 1` is equal with `$ j alias1` because "1" is unique for our example of 2 aliases ("alias1" and "alias2").